 The speed in which both nations ratified the treaty showed the expediency with which the two sides wanted the war to end.

-Great Britain ratified the treaty on December 27, 1814, just three days after the Treaty of Ghent was signed.
+Great Britain ratified the treaty on December 27, 1814, just three days after signing the Treaty of Ghent.
 Bad weather delayed the voyage across the Atlantic resulting in President Madison receiving the treaty on February 14, 1815.4

 Three days later on February 17, 1815, the Treaty of Ghent was formally ratified by the United States.